 Senior Researcher, PhD (Econ.)

-Research areas: economics of education education choices gender differences employment labour economics
+Research areas: economics of education education and training education choices gender differences employment labour markets labour economics

 Ongoing projects: Task Profiles and Gender Wages Gaps Job Tasks and Mismatch within occupations The Task content of occupational Transitions over the business cycle